mintlayer/zk/README.md

 ## Development

-One can easily develop his/her own ZKMintlayer service by modifying the zkmintlayer code.
+One can easily develop his/her own ZkThunder service by modifying the ZkThunder code.
 The following command may help you quickly run the service:

 ```sh
 # enable zk tools